wcauchois/dateseq/README.md

-`dateseq` is a utility that might be handy to you.
-Given two dates, it prints out all the dates between those dates (including the start date, but excluding the end date).
+Given two dates, `dateseq` prints out all the dates between those dates (including the start date, but excluding the end date).

 Install
 ===